Liang-cmd777/mernn-portfolio/README.md

 -and MongoDb as the database

 It also utilizes docker for containers orchestration
-- there is one docker file for the front end and one for the backend
+- there is one docker file for the frontend and one for the backend
 - the docker-compose.yml file in the root folder orchestrate both of them

 - To lauch the backend and the backend, run " docker-compuse build